 What the next Generation, Especially the Boys, Should Understand about Sexuality

 Through the decades, we witnessed gender norms going through drastic changes but some traditional ideas are apparently a force to be reckoned with.
 One of the most prominent cases of this, is the concept of parental values for boys versus those for girls.
-In fact, with people’s ingrained perceptions towards unjust custody for girls, where they are all too often viewed as property, we end up overlooking the deeper aspects of these acculturated behaviors, which can result in harrowing future outcomes for our girls, often meted out by those they love.
+In fact, with people’s ingrained perceptions towards unjust custody of girls, where they are all too often viewed as property, we end up overlooking the deeper aspects of these acculturated behaviors, which can result in harrowing future outcomes for our girls, often meted out by those they love.

 With the existing parenting concept that most of us were raised on, too much emphasis is placed upon girls and women, when it comes to sexuality.
 Parents, by default, are more protective — and sometimes borderline controlling — towards their daughters than their sons.
 Although the reason comes from a place of love and protection, there is a subconscious bias in terms of how parents should treat children — especially when it comes to sexuality.

-This is most likely linked to the deep-seated belief of patriarchal households that is stern with false ideology that a woman’s purpose is to be at home and take care of the family.
+This is most likely linked to the deep-seated belief of patriarchal households that is stern with the false ideology that a woman’s purpose is to be at home and take care of the family.
 That our society overemphasizes this, leads to girls being told directly or indirectly that they are solely wired for pregnancy and that feminine form means you are destined for a lifetime of harassment.

 Meanwhile, the approach to our boys is way less responsible and begs the question, should we give them a little culturing about the reality of sexuality in the #MeToo era?